 Fly-in ski base camp in the Alaska Range.

 Cordova: take the ferry from Whittier to Cordova, ski for several days, then ferry to Valdez.

 Traveling, sleeping and eating in an RV, more expensive.

 Fitness for consecutive full days in the mountains.

-March to late April is ideal.
-Thompson Pass at Valdez is very busy during Tailgate Alaska (March 17-26, 2017)
+March to late April is best.
+Thompson Pass at Valdez is busiest during Tailgate Alaska in late March to early April.

 Rate.
 Please ask for custom quote

 Ten days with AMGA/IFMGA Mountain Guide Joe Stock.
 Up to eight clients.
 A second guide may be added over four clients.

 Lodging: 3 nights in Anchorage, 4 nights in Girdwood, 5 nights in Valdez